eriknomitch/ofe/README.md

 Within groups, you can define keys:
 * `"extensions":` Searches your entire current directory for files with that extension to edit.
 * `"files":` Either relative paths to files you want to open for editing or paths with globbing.
+* `"exclusions":` Exclude any files starting with the exclusion paths specified.

 **Example ofe.json:**